Moderate Party (New Jersey): Post 2022 election

 which holds that the U.S. Constitution does not prohibit state bans on fusion voting.

-The party has again appealed the ruling to the New Jersey Supreme Court in June 2025.
+The party again appealed the ruling to the New Jersey Supreme Court in June 2025.
+The Supreme Court declined to hear the case in December.
+The League of Women Voters of New Jersey came out against the court's decision to not hear the case.

 Party platform

 Besides fusion voting, the parties beliefs as outlined on their website are as follows: